Merry we meet - Merry we meet - Merry we meet

 Book by Elmer Gregor - Daniel Carter Beard

 As Campbell was still fixated on Native American Indians, Gregor became his first real mentor and inspirer.
-Together the explored the nearby woods, watching and studying birds, and formed their own tribe the “Lenni-Lenape”, which named after the Delaware Indian tribe that originally occupied the New York metropolitan area.
+Together the explored the nearby woods, watching and studying birds, and formed their own tribe called the “Lenni-Lenape”, which was named after a Delaware Indian tribe that originally occupied the New York metropolitan area.
 They also worked on Wampum Belts.
 Wampum’s are polished shell beads made from quahog clams, and were once used as a medium of exchange between early Native American tribes.
 They were mainly worn for decoration and as insignia of tribal rank, but more importantly they were also used to document events such the signing of important treaties and agreements.

 George Washington Treaty Wampum Belt

 This belt is a record of a Treaty with George Washington in 1789.
 The house in the center is the longhouse of the Six Nations (Iroquois Confederacy).